NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 With ASP's own MGM algorithm, local alignment can be invoked as::

+   parallel_stereo                     \
-   parallel_stereo --alignment-method local_epipolar \
+     --alignment-method local_epipolar \
      --stereo-algorithm asp_mgm        \
+     --subpixel-mode 9                 \
      <other options>

 ASP also ships with the following third-party stereo algorithms:
-MGM (original author implementation), OpenCV SGBM, LIBELAS, MSMW, MSMW2, and OpenCV BM.
+MGM (original author implementation), OpenCV SGBM, Libelas, MSMW, MSMW2, and OpenCV BM.
 For more details see :numref:`stereo_algos`.

-For example, the rather solid and reasonably fast OpenCV SGBM implementation can be called as::
+For example, the rather solid and reasonably fast Libelas implementation can be called as::

+   parallel_stereo                     \
-   parallel_stereo --alignment-method local_epipolar \
+     --alignment-method local_epipolar \
-     --stereo-algorithm opencv_sgbm                  \
+     --stereo-algorithm libelas        \
+     --job-size-h 512 --job-size-w 512 \
-     --corr-tile-size 512 --sgm-collar-size 256      \
+     --sgm-collar-size 128             \
      <other options>

-Above we used tiles of size 512 pixels with an extra padding of 256 pixels on each side, for a total size of 1024 pixels.
-Smaller tiles are easier to align, and also use less memory.
+Above we used tiles of size 512 pixels with an extra padding of 128 pixels on each side, for a total size of 768 pixels.
+Smaller tiles are easier to align accurately, and also use less memory.
 The defaults in ``parallel_stereo`` are double these values, which work well with ASP's MGM which is more conservative with its use of memory but can be too much for some other implementations.

 It is suggested to not specify here ``--subpixel-mode``, in which case it will use each algorithm's own subpixel implementation.
 Using